fbpx

 Another theory suggests that the Romanians are descended from a mixture of ancient Dacians, Roman colonists, and other groups that settled in the region over time.
 This theory is supported by historical evidence that shows the Roman Empire established several colonies in the region that is now Romania.
 The Romans also conquered the Dacian kingdom in 106 AD and subsequently colonized the area.
 This theory also explains the connection to ancient Rome through the Latin language.

 However, there is no clear evidence to support the claim that the Romanians are direct descendants of ancient Roman colonists.
-It is more likely that the Romanian people are descended from a mixture of ancient Dacians, Roman colonists, and other groups that settled in the region over time.
+The Romanian people likely descend from a blend of ancient Dacians, Roman colonists, and other settlers in the region.
 The Latin language was likely adopted by the local population due to its widespread use across the Roman Empire.

 Medieval Times in Romania